(Last Updated on : 06/01/2015)

 is a magnificent fort built by Mughal Emperor Akbar

 in the year 1583.
 It is situated on the banks of the holy confluence of Ganga

-and mythical Saraswati Rivers.
+and mythical Saraswati River.
 The architecture of the fort is splendid and glorious.
 It is the largest fort that Akbar built.
 The main attraction of the fort is its incomparable and intricate design, construction and craftsmanship.
 It is a grand example of master craftsmanship of medieval India.

 This battalion fort is considered to be the best fort of intact Mughal Dynasty